 There are also Tax Benefits for Education for which many qualify—but unfortunately, those won’t be realized until next year’s taxes are filed.

 Economic hardship is a reality for many families at this time.
-When you originally completed the 2021-2022 FAFSA, income information from 2019 was used.
-If your or your parent(s) income has drastically changed for 2020 or 2021, CLICK HERE to complete the form for special consideration.
-While this may or may not affect your eligibility for additional aid, the Financial Aid Department will review your information and let you know.
+When you originally completed the 2023-2024 FAFSA, income information from 2021 was used.
+If your or your parent(s) income has drastically changed for 2022 or 2023, CLICK HERE to complete the form for special consideration.
+While this may or may not affect your eligibility for additional aid, the Office of Financial Aid Administration will review your information and let you know.

 - Federal Direct Parent PLUS Loans—a federal loan available to parents of dependent, undergraduate students.